netscaler/netscaler-k8s-ingress-controller/crd/auth/README.md

 #### OAuth authentication

-The OAuth authentication mechanism, requires an external identity provider to authenticate the client using oAuth2 and issue an Access token.
-When the client presents the Access token to Citrix ADC as an access credential, the Citrix ADC validates the token using the configured values.
-If the token validation is successful then Citrix ADC grants access to the client.
+The OAuth authentication mechanism, requires an external identity provider to authenticate the client using the OAuth 2.0 protocol and issue an access token.
+When the client presents the access token to the Citrix ADC as an access credential, the Citrix ADC validates the token using the configured values.
+If the token validation is successful then the Citrix ADC grants access to the client.

 ##### OAuth authentication attributes